Sunc4127/cloud_revision/Review Outlines.md

 	- Mapping

-8. Parallelisation Paradigms(范例)
+8. Parallelization Paradigms(范例)
 	- Master Worker/Slave Model
-		- Masterdecomposesthe problem into small tasks, distributes to workers and gathers partial results to produce the final result
+		- Master decomposes the problem into small tasks, distributes to workers and gathers partial results to produce the final result
 	- Single-Program, Multiple-Data (SPMD)
 		- Each process executes the same piece of code, but on different parts of the data.
 Data is typically split among the available processors.
 	- Data Pipelining
 		- Suitable for applications involving multiple stages of execution, that typically operate on large number of data sets.
 	- Divide and Conquer
-		- Aproblemisdividedinto two or more sub problems, and each of these sub problems are solved independently, and their results are combined.
+		- A problem is divided into two or more sub problems, and each of these sub problems are solved independently, and their results are combined.
 		- 3 operations:split, compute, and join
 		- Master-worker / **task-farming** is like divide and conquer with master doing both split and join operation.
-	- Speculative(投机的) Parallelism
+	- Speculative(推测的) Parallelism
 	- Parametric Computation